aimms/how-to/Articles/258/258-save-a-case-from-aimms-procedure.rst

 you can introduce a new procedure, say ``SaveCase``, with a string parameter ``CaseName`` as an input argument.

-This procedure requires a local element parameter named ``CaseReference`` with the range :any:`AllCases`.

 The body argument of the procedure should contain the following code: